Last updated: ET

 COVID-19 - Preventative measures and restrictions

-Petty crime such as pickpocketing and purse snatching occur:
+Petty crime such as pickpocketing and purse snatching occurs, and tourists are frequently targeted.

 - on public transportation